juraj-hrivnak/Pakku/docs/topics/pakku-cfg.md

 <snippet id="snippet-options">

+`-t`, `--type`
+: Change the type of the project.

 `-s`, `--side`
-: Change the side of a project.
+: Change the side of the project.

 `-u`, `--update-strategy`
-: Change the update strategy of a project.
+: Change the update strategy of the project.

 `-r`, `--redistributable`
 : Change whether the project can be redistributed.